-The Coalition takes an objective, data-driven, and business-focused approach to understanding and communicating the economic case for coastal and offshore wind in the Southeast.
+The Southeastern Wind Coalition focuses on education and outreach to advance the wind industry in the Southeast.
+We take an objective, data-driven, and business-focused approach to understanding and communicating the economic case for wind energy in the Southeast.

 Utility Advisory Group

-Electric utilities will play a critical role in both the adoption of land-based wind energy and the development of an offshore wind industry in the Southeast.
-Our regulated and vertically integrated utility model presents unique challenges and opportunities that will require a different approach in this region compared to the Mid-Atlantic and Northeast.
+Electric utilities will play a critical role in the growth of the wind industry in the Southeast.
+Our regulated and vertically integrated utility model presents unique challenges and opportunities that require a different approach in this region compared to the Mid-Atlantic and Northeast.
 There are plenty of groups that consistently apply public and political pressure to utility companies in order to accelerate their deployment of renewable energy.
-That is not the role the Coalition will play.
-Instead, we intend to work closely with utilities to identify options that are attractive to all parties.
-To accomplish this, the Coalition will create a Utility Advisory Group (UAG) with representation from major utilities in the region.
-The UAG may provide input into the Coalition’s activities and will discuss options for advancing the coastal and offshore wind industry that focus on delivering net benefits to utility shareholders, citizens/ratepayers, and the wind industry.
+That is not the role the Coalition plays.
+Instead, we work closely with utilities to identify options that are attractive to all parties.
 More >

 Supply Chain Initiatives